google/zetasql/docs/hll_functions.md

 which linear memory usage is impractical, as well as for data that is already approximate.

-If you do not need materialized sketches, you can alternatively use an [approximate aggregate function with system-defined precision][approx-functions-reference], such as [`APPROX_COUNT_DISTINCT`][approx-count-distinct].
-However, `APPROX_COUNT_DISTINCT` does not allow partial aggregations, re-aggregations, and custom precision.
+If you don't need materialized sketches, you can alternatively use an [approximate aggregate function with system-defined precision][approx-functions-reference], such as [`APPROX_COUNT_DISTINCT`][approx-count-distinct].
+However, `APPROX_COUNT_DISTINCT` doesn't allow partial aggregations, re-aggregations, and custom precision.

 ZetaSQL supports the following HLL++ functions: